TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/lw001-bg-pro/_index.md

 ## Provisioning Information

-Open the **MKLoRa** app, select device type (In this case, the LW001-BG PRO) and you should then see the device show up.
-If not click on the refresh icon in the top right and make sure your bluetooth is on.
+Open the **MKLoRa** app, select device type (in this case, the LW001-BG PRO) and you should then see the device show up.
+If not, click on the refresh icon in the top right and make sure that Bluetooth on your phone is on.

-Click on **connect** and enter the default password: **Moko4321**.
+Click on **connect** and enter the default password: `Moko4321`.

 {{< figure src="moko-app-list.png" alt="Device showing up inside of the app" width="40%">}}

 Once you're on the main page, click on **Connection Settings**.
-In here you can find the provisioning information and configure other LoRa-related settings.
-Make sure to write down or copy the **DevEUI, AppEUI and AppKey**, since we will need those when onboarding.
+Here you can find the provisioning information and configure other LoRa-related settings.
+The **DevEUI, AppEUI and AppKey** are needed in the next step when onboarding the device to {{% tts %}}.

 {{< figure src="moko-app-connection.png" alt="Provisioning information inside app" width="40%">}}

 ## Onboarding to {{% tts %}}

-The device can be onboarded using the **Device Repository** or by **manually** entering the specific information.
+The device can be onboarded using the **Device Repository** or **manually**.

 {{< note "The LW001-BG Pro does not support onboarding with a QR code." />}}